Translator Disclaimers

 DCAid Screening Tool

 The New Jersey Department of Community Affairs (DCA) has a variety of programs that can help you with utility bills, rent and removal of lead hazards from your home.
-Use the anonymous "DCAid" screening tool to determine if you are eligible for assistance, and for more information on how to apply.
+Use the anonymous DCAid screening tool to determine if you are eligible for assistance, and for more information on how to apply.

-Universal Service Fund
+Universal Service Fund (USF)

 How do I receive Fresh Start forgiveness for my overdue balance?
-Each month a USF-Fresh Start customer pays only their current monthly charges in full, 1/12 of their Fresh Start overdue balance will be forgiven by the utility company.
-(Some utility companies forgive ¼ of the customer’s overdue balance once every three months).
+Each month that a USF-Fresh Start customer pays only their current monthly charges in full, 1/12 of their Fresh Start overdue balance will be forgiven by the utility company.
+(Some utility companies forgive up to ¼ of the customer’s overdue balance once every three months).
 The utility company will send information to Fresh Start customers when they are enrolled explaining how the program works and updates regarding their status in the program.
 The customer should call their utility company with any Fresh Start questions but can reach out to the Board of Public Utilities at 800-624-0241 or file a complaint online at: www.nj.gov/bpu/assistance/complaints if the customer cannot resolve the issue with their utility company.

 How do I apply for USF and USF-Fresh Start?*

-• For further information go to: energyassistance.nj.gov.
+• For further information: energyassistance.nj.gov

 • Call the NJ Utility Assistance hotline at 800-510-3102 to: